MinaMalak-cmd/E-Commerce/README.md

 ## to do
  - Finish all entities
+   - Categories (all cruds, image upload, assign category to user, only venods admins who can add new products)
  - Error handling in both front & back
  - Add validations to all points
  - Check other repos